babel/website/docs/template.md

 #### syntacticPlaceholders

 Type: `boolean`
-Default: `true` is `%%foo%%`-style placeholders are used; `false` otherwise.
+Default: `true` if `%%foo%%`-style placeholders are used; `false` otherwise.

 When this option is `true`, you can use `%%foo%%` to mark placeholders in your templates.
 When it is `false`, placeholders are identifiers determined by the `placeholderWhitelist` and `placeholderPattern` options.

 ##### placeholderWhitelist